How to get a personal loan in 8 steps

 Start by determining how much cash you’ll need, keeping in mind that some lenders charge an origination fee, which they deduct from your loan proceeds.
 Make sure you borrow enough to get what you need after the fee.

-Then use a personal loan calculator to find out what your monthly payment will be.
-This can be difficult if you don’t know yet what kinds of rates and repayment terms lenders will offer, but you can play around with the numbers to get an idea of what the loan will cost you and decide if your budget can handle it.
+Use a personal loan calculator to find out what your monthly payment will be.
+This can be difficult if you don’t know what kinds of rates and repayment terms lenders will offer, but you can play around with the numbers to get an idea of what the loan will cost you and decide if your budget can handle it.

 2. Check your credit score